JonTDean/Lesson10-Is-Horrible/README.md

-# Lesson10-Is-Horrible
+# Lesson10 Is Horrible

-Fix this please
+Fix this lesson please.

+__Reasons Why__:

+1. Everytime I read this lesson I question my existence.

-Any text that looks like `this` is a comment from myself.
+2. Any text that looks like `this` is a comment from myself.

 -------